 Headings and sub-headings help break up large chunks of text.
 That makes the whole page easier to read, and allows for skim-reading, contextualisation, and ease of understanding.

-Studies show that 79% of users always scan a new web page, rather than reading it in full.
-They will pick out certain phrases and words to get the information required, and then move on, so it’s important to grab their attention.
 Headings and sub-headings that use keywords and phrases help users quickly find the information they need.
-If they can’t find it quickly, then won’t stick around to ready your 2,000-word page, they’ll simply move to a competitor’s site.
+If they can’t find it quickly, then won’t stick around to read your 2,000-word page, they’ll simply move on to a competitor’s site.

 Headings and sub-headings also play an important part in SEO by helping search engines understand the content of a page.

-Break down text into smaller chunks
+Break down text into small paragraphs

-Because users usually skim-read pages, they can more easily pick out required information if you use shorter sentences and paragraphs.
+Because users usually skim-read pages, they can more easily pick out desired information if you use shorter sentences and paragraphs.
 A huge block of text is also overwhelming, so dividing it into smaller chunks ensures website visitors are less likely to navigate away from a scary-looking page!

 Appealing to your audience